Formation of the solid-state high-order harmonic generation plateau through destructive interference: Summary and conclusion

 \section{Summary and conclusion}

-In this work, we found for very long SSH-chains a pronounced dip in the high-harmonic yield close to the maximal band gap due to destructive interference.
-The falling edge of that dip on the low-energy side effectively forms the high-harmonic plateau cutoff.
-The same effect is observed for the bulk of the SSH-model where only for a very fine sampling of the BZ a converged spectrum with the dip is obtained.
-The cutoff law as a function of the laser-field amplitude is determined empirically and explained by trajectories that follow the usual three-step model for high-harmonic generation in solids.
-With a too coarse sampling the cutoff is not obtained and the plateau harmonics range from the minimal to the maximal band gap without formation of a cutoff in between.
+In this work, we found a laser-intensity dependent cutoff in the high-harmonic spectra from the SSH-chain.
+In addition, a local maximum around the maximal band gap is observed.
+This cutoff in the harmonic yield is only observed in the total harmonic spectrum taking into account the emission by all electrons.
+Instead, the cutoff is absent in single-electron or incoherently added harmonic spectra.
+Hence, the cutoff forms due to the destructive interference of single-electron emission from different $k$-values.
+This effect is observed in both finite and periodic SSH-chains.
+However, the chains have to be very long (or the sampling of the BZ very high) to see this effect.
+With a too coarse sampling of the BZ or too short finite chains, the cutoff is not obtained and the plateau harmonics range from the minimal to the maximal band gap without formation of a cutoff in between.

 One may object that a tight-binding model with just two bands is too simplistic to be of practical relevance.
-In fact, the somewhat counter-intuitive local maximum in the harmonic yield around the maximum band gap might be artificially enhanced by the limitation to only two bands.
-However, the simple modelling has also advantages.
+However, a cutoff that depends on the laser-intensity was confirmed experimentally \cite{Ghimire2011} and also found in many other theoretical works, e.g., \cite{Semiclassical_many_elec,gaarde_HHG,PhysRevX.7.021017,NavarretePRA2019}.
+Further, the simple modelling has also advantages.
 Note, for instance, that our results are strictly gauge invariant with respect to the coupling to the laser field \cite{Graf_1995} and the choice of a basis (e.g., field-free or adiabatically following).
 This is different from the case where the number of bands is restricted \textit{after} the Bloch ansatz for the (continuous) Schr\"odinger equation was made and a basis was chosen \cite{Yue2020}.
+Only the somewhat counter-intuitive local maximum in the harmonic yield around the maximum band gap might be due to the limitation to only two bands.